 To consult with the officers, committee chairs and coordinators and prepare and present a proposed budget for consideration and approval by the Board of Directors and the House of Delegates.
 The officers, committee chairs and coordinators shall provide promptly such financial information (current and projected) and budget proposals as the Finance Committee may request.
 The proposed budget may contain alternatives.

-To complete and submit any state and local reports and filings., and a sufficient number of athletes appointed so as to constitute twenty percent (20%) of the voting membership of the Committee
+To complete and submit any state and local reports and filings.

 Two provisions are offered with respect to Governance or Nominating Committees.
 Select one and delete the other.